+Palm Springs is also a leader when it comes to local job creation: The City was designated by the state of California as one of six original “innovation hubs.”
 The “iHub,” operated by the Coachella Valley Economic Partnership and located across from Palm Springs City Hall, serves as an incubator for green companies to create new jobs in the region.
-Now in its third year, the iHub nurtures startup companies in the fields of wind and solar as well as high-tech and bio-tech and continues to be an “economic game changer” for Palm Springs and the entire Coachella Valley, Pougnet says.
+Now in its fourth year, the iHub nurtures startup companies in the fields of wind and solar as well as high-tech and biotech and continues to be an “economic game-changer” for Palm Springs and the entire Coachella Valley, Pougnet says.

 — Amy Blaisdell